GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ### Local & Global Variable
 There are two types of variable in Python:

+* **Local variable**
-* **Local variable**: a variable defined within the code block, such as functions and classes.
+    : a variable defined within the code block, such as functions and classes.
 However, this does not apply to conditional, loop, `with` statements, and more.
-Data stored inside local variables are released when the program escapes from the code block, and the variables are unavailable outside.
+Data stored inside local variables are released when the program escapes from the code block, and the variables becomes unavailable outside.
 Due to this property, local variables may have the same name as other variables defined outside the code block.

+* **Global variable**
-* **Global variable**: a variable that does not belong to any code blocks within the script.
+    : a variable that does not belong to any code blocks within the script.
 Place the `global` keyword to use the global variable with local variables inside the code block.

 ### Constant Variable
 A constant variable is a variable that cannot change its value after initialization.
 However, Python cannot declare constant due to the absence of *declaration*.
 Python developers should be careful not to mess up the what-is-used-as-constant variable.
 The conventional name for a Python's constant is using all UPPERCASE.